NFL players’ union extends CBA voting deadline to Saturday

 “Every vote matters and we encourage all players to review the materials sent via email in order to make an informed decision,” the union wrote.

 The 32 NFL owners approved the deal last month.
-The NFLPA’s executive board then rejected it 6-5, but the player reps voted 17-14 in favor.
+The NFLPA’s executive board then rejected it, but the player reps voted 17-14 in favor.
 A simple majority of the union membership is required to accept or reject the contract that would run through the 2030 season.

 Every player who was a dues-paying member during the 2019 season received a ballot, the NFLPA said.
 Votes will be confidential and received by an independent auditor.